Towards Fast Safe Online Reinforcement Learning via Policy Finetuning

 \section{Introduction}

-Safe reinforcement learning (safe RL) \citep{gu2022review,garcia2015comprehensive}, prioritizes not only the maximization of rewards but also the adherence to specific safety constraints, enhancing its applicability in real-world scenarios.
-For example, an autonomous vehicle must reach its destination without exceeding a preset fuel limit.
-However, solving safe online RL from scratch in fields such as robotics \citep{brunke2022safe,kiran2021deep}, and healthcare \citep{yu2021reinforcement,qayyum2020secure} is often prohibitive, due to substantial risks and costs caused by the need for extensive interactions with the environment.
-To address this, offline safe RL \citep{achiam2017constrained,zheng2024safe,ray2019benchmarking} has been introduced, enabling the derivation of safe policies from a static dataset \citep{liu2023datasets} without the need for real-time environmental interaction.
-Nonetheless, offline safe RL faces its own set of limitations: it typically shows limited performance \citep{ghosh2022offline}, heavily relies on the quality of the offline dataset, and suffers from the impact of out-of-distribution (OOD) actions, restricting its effectiveness across varying scenarios.
+Safe reinforcement learning (safe RL) \citep{gu2022review,garcia2015comprehensive} prioritizes not only reward maximization but also the adherence to safety constraints, enhancing its applicability in real-world scenarios.
+For instance, an autonomous vehicle must reach its destination without exceeding a fuel limit.
+However, solving safe online RL from scratch in fields such as robotics \citep{brunke2022safe,kiran2021deep} and healthcare \citep{yu2021reinforcement,qayyum2020secure} is often prohibitive, due to the high risks and costs of extensive environment interactions.
+To address this, offline safe RL \citep{zheng2024safe,ray2019benchmarking} has been introduced, enabling learning safe policies from a static dataset without online interactions.
+Yet, offline safe RL faces its own limitations \citep{ghosh2022offline}: it typically shows limited performance, relies on the quality of the offline dataset, and suffers from the impact of out-of-distribution (OOD) actions, restricting its effectiveness across varying scenarios.